Rolando Masferrer

 Rolando Arcadio Masferrer Rojas (/es/; 12 January 1918 – 31 October 1975) was a Cuban henchman, lawyer, congressman, newspaper publisher and a political activist.

-Joining the leftist revoluationary movement as a teenager, he fought on the Republican side in the Spanish Civil War.
-Masferrer was elected to the Congress of Cuba for the Republican Party in 1948, and later became a supporter of dictator Fulgencio Batista.
-Masferrer created a guerrilla known as "Tigres de Masferrer", which was intended to fight against M-26-7.
+Joining the leftist revolutionary movement as a teenager, he fought on the Republican side in the Spanish Civil War.
+Masferrer was elected to the Congress of Cuba for the Republican Party in 1948 and later became a supporter of dictator Fulgencio Batista.
+Masferrer created a counter-revolutionary guerrilla group known as "Tigres de Masferrer", which was intended to fight against M-26-7.
 He fled to the U.S. when Fidel Castro took power in Cuba.
 From there he plotted assassination and invasion attempts against Castro, all of which failed.

 He was killed by a car bomb in Miami in 1975, aged 57.

 Family

 Masferrer was born on 12 July 1918, in Holguín, former Oriente Province, Cuba.
 He married Lucila Montero and they had two children: Alejandro (Alex) and Liudmila.
 Rolando had two brothers: Rodolfo and Raimundo.
 All emigrated to the U.S. with Rolando on 1 January 1959.